On positivity of orthogonal series and its applications in probability: Probabilistic aspects

+\begin{remark} The assertion d) of the above-mentioned corollary repeats in fact the result of Tyan et al. presented in \cite{Ty76}. \end{remark}

-\begin{remark} Theorem \ref{Lancaster}, at least theoretically, closes the problem of finding conditions for the convergence and summing the infinite series (\ref {cs}).
+\begin{remark} Theorem \ref{Lancaster}, at least theoretically, closes the problem of finding conditions for the convergence to a positive bivariate function of the infinite series (\ref{cs}).
 Namely, having two sequences of moments (what is important given by the recursive formula) one can find their two Laplace transforms and invert them obtaining two conditional measures $\chi (.|x)$ and $\zeta (.|y)$ that are also defined by the conditions

 The procedure to get these inverses is very difficult and long.
-On the way, it utilizes Nevalinna's theory as described say in \cite{Akhizer65}).
-Now, the question of summing the series (\ref{cs}) is solved by the formula (\ref {suma}). \end{remark}
+On the way, the procedure utilizes Nevalinna's theory as described say in \cite {Akhizer65}.
+Now, the question of summing the series (\ref{cs}) is solved by the formula (\ref{suma}). \end{remark}

-\begin{example} We will now present an example in which we show how from having given family of orthogonal polynomials, and a moments sequence $\left\{ c_{n}\right\} ,$ one finds a sequence of moments $\left\{ m_{n}(y)\right\} $.
-Then, having this sequence one finds a sequence of orthogonal polynomials parametrized by $y.$ Then by different means, including the analysis of the three-term recurrence of this sequence one finds the properties of the measure having moments sequence $\left\{ m_{n}(y)\right\} $ and thus conclude, basing on the Theorem \ref{Lancaster}, that the series (\ref{cs}) with $\alpha _{n}(x)\allowbreak =\allowbreak \beta _{n}(x)$ converges to a positive sum.
+\begin{example} We will now present an example in which we show how having a given family of orthogonal polynomials, and a moments sequence $\left\{ c_{n}\right\} ,$ one finds a sequence of moments $\left\{ m_{n}(y)\right\} $.
+Then, having this sequence one finds a sequence of orthogonal polynomials parametrized by $y.$ Then, by different means, including the analysis of the three-term recurrence of this sequence, one finds the properties of the measure having moments sequence $\left\{ m_{n}(y)\right\} $ and thus conclude, basing on Theorem \ref{Lancaster}, that the series (\ref{cs}) with $\alpha _{n}(x)\allowbreak =\allowbreak \beta _{n}(x)$ converges to a positive sum.
 The way is long and it seems that each case would be enough for an article.
-To shorten the conclusions and description, the example would concern Hermite polynomials that are well known and the sequence $c_{n}\allowbreak =\allowbreak \rho ^{n}$ for some $\left\vert \rho \right\vert <1.$ Note that such sequence $c_{n}$ $is$ a moment sequence.
-On the way, we will make use of well-known properties of these polynomials.
-Besides in this case one it is easy just to guess the conditioning measure $d\chi (.|y).$
+To shorten the conclusions and description, the example will concern Hermite polynomials that are well known and the sequence $c_{n}\allowbreak =\allowbreak \rho ^{n}$ for some $\left\vert \rho \right\vert <1,$ just to illustrate the process.
+Note, that such sequence $\left\{ c_{n}\right\} $ is a moment sequence.
+On the way, we will make use of the well-known properties of these polynomials.
+Besides in this case it is easy just to guess the conditioning measure $d\chi (.|y).$

 Let us recall that the so-called (probabilistic) Hermite polynomials are defined by the following three-term recurrence

 with $H_{0}(x)\allowbreak =\allowbreak 1,$ and $H_{-1}(x)\allowbreak =\allowbreak 0.$ It is known, that we have